NicoJuicy/LearnML/tips/ml_tools.md

 A great tool for exploratory data analysis (EDA) and to evaluate many models as you narrow the choices for a particular dataset.

+NOTE: It is best to install the native executable on your local machine rather than install using anaconda and/or pip.

 ### [dataprep](https://github.com/sfu-db/dataprep)

 DataPrep lets you prepare your data using a single library with a few lines of code.